digital4better/fruggr-samples/functional-units/fruggr-scanner/testing-local-script/README.md

 Read the [main requirements](../#requirements).

-Despite no analysis is done
+Although no analysis is performed, an API key is required to validate your Fruggr license.

 ## How to use?